-Additionality shall be deemed to be met in all those cases where a financial intermediary originate final recipient transactions addressing new financing needs which normally were not covered by financial intermediary within they standard lending practice (i.e. sustainable investments for SMEs and natural persons) which may entail as well a higher risk profile than the risk generally deemed acceptable by such intermediary.
-Intermediaries will implement financing solutions in line with the enhanced access to finance measures described in the InvestEU Call for Expression of Interest published on EIF's website (e.g. bespoke financing arrangements, targeting excluded segments, industries or geographies, etc.).
+Implementing financing solution in line with the enhanced access to finance measures described in the InvestEU Call for Expression of Interest published on EIF's website and which carry an increased risk profile (e.g. bespoke financing arrangements, targeting excluded segments, industries or geographies, etc.).